 Other intangible assets and liabilities are amortized based on the estimated pattern in which the economic benefits are expected to be consumed or on a straight-line basis over their estimated economic lives.
 Other intangible assets and liabilities are reviewed for impairment when events or changes in circumstances indicate that the carrying amount may not be recoverable or realized.

-See Note 8 to the Consolidated Financial Statements for further information related to goodwill and other intangible assets and liabilities.
+See Note 8 for further information related to goodwill and other intangible assets and liabilities.

 Property and Equipment, Net